 E-bike battery being charged via the two 100 Wp solar modules

 The concept of the ZolarBike is quite simple.
-A wooden construction is attached to the bike frame via clamp-connection.
-On top of the wood construction a fabric covering or leight-weight, semi-flexible solar modules are attached.
+A wooden or alluminium construction is attached to the bike frame via a clamp-connection.
+On top a fabric covering or leight-weight, semi-flexible solar modules are attached.
 This provides rain and sun protection.

 During rain an additional fabric covering can be attached to the front to protect from head-on rain.

 The solar version of the ZolarBike has two 100 Wp solar modules mounted on the roof.
 These enable the recharging of the e-bike battery on the go.
 A charge controller boosts up the 18 V of the solar modules to the 41 V charging voltage.
 It also limits the charging current to 4 A (depending on the allowed charging current of the battery) and stops charging once the battery is fully charged in order to protect the battery.

 How many kilometers can be driven purely using solar power depends on the power requirements (amount of electric assist, hilly vs flat terrain, etc.) and the amount of sun available.
 In northern regions (e.g. central Europe) the lower avarage position of the sun means a reduction of the solar power available due to the non-optimal angle of the solar modules and shadows from buildings and trees.
 Still, it should be enough to cover the typical commute distances.
 Real world data from the first ZolarBike with solar modules shown above will enable a more precise solar range estimation.

 For equatorial regions the higher position of the sun means that the mounting angle of the solar modules is now optimal and shadows from buildings and trees will also be reduced.
 This should result in a significant boost of the solar range of the ZolarBike.

 The ZolarBike provides an effective rain protection similar to that of an umbrella.
 During stronger winds a jacket might still be helpful.
 And against splash water over-shoes are still useful.